In this topic:

 Employees must:

-- Avoid harassment, discrimination, or coercion of any kind.
+- Treat others with dignity—harassment, discrimination, abuse, or coercion of any kind is prohibited.

 - Avoid conflicts of interest and protect confidential information.